 Buffy had started to pace.
 She was ranting about Haversham's attitude.

-He interrupted her, "If you want your life back, Buffy, you'll need to work with him."
+"If you want your life back, Buffy, you'll need to work with him."

 "I know."
 She sighed.
 "I just don't want to."
 She pulled her arms close around her body.
 "I get nervous whenever the Council is in town.
 And this guy bothers me almost as much as Quentin does."